www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-deploy-tests.md

                 * [x] Expand storage of Raspberry Pi via USB drive and use it for a new user's home.
                 * [x] Clean storage of existing storage drive and check it via `df -h`.
                     * [x] `rm -rf Documents/projects/`
-            * [ ] Use this command, in order to set up and update live server repos.
+            * [x] Use this command, in order to set up and update live server repos.
+            * [ ] Deploy command as systemd one time task, where one does not wait on command exit.
+              See `Old deploy.build.at` as a template, that was used in the past.
+              Alternatively consider using `systemd-run --user [command]`, which may be easier to use, as the `Old deploy.build.at` template.
+              Systemd-run may not require cleaning up failed builds.
         * [ ] Execute project command.
     * [ ] Create test command for network worker.
         * [ ] Delete network worker files, so that test command tests the bootstrap completely.